s3ansh33p/Computer-Science-ATAR/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+Some of the values that I use in my project we need to be changed to suit your configuration.

+**FOMART:** `NAME` - my value for development

 `MYSQL_HOST` - localhost